Experienced, Compassionate, and Ethically Minded, Neurodivergent Psychotherapist, Clinical Supervisor & Educator

-Searching for a counsellor can sometimes feel daunting.
+Searching for a therapist or supervisor can often feel daunting.

-    You will obviously want to ensure that any counsellor is the 'right fit' for you.
+You will want to ensure that any therapist is the right fit for you.

 You might have questions about me.
 What is Lesley like?
 Will I get on with her?
 What experience does Lesley have?

 I am hoping this section will answer some of your questions.